13 Health Benefits of Mung, Moong, Whole Green Gram, Whole Moong

 1. Good for Red Blood Cells, Pregnant Women :

-Moong is rich in Folate, Vitamin B9 or Folic Acid helps your body to produce and maintain new cells, especially red blood cells.
+Mung is rich in Folate, Vitamin B9 or Folic Acid helps your body to produce and maintain new cells, especially red blood cells.
 It is particularly important for pregnant women to have enough folate.
 They must start having folate rich foods even while they are planning to conceive.
+Folic acid deficiency in pregnancy can cause neural tube defects in the growing baby.
+Optimum folate levels need to be maintained before and during pregnancy (1).

-Being a rich Antioxidant , Moong reduce the damage done by free radicals to the blood vessels and lower inflammation.
+Being rich in Antioxidants like Flavonoids, mung reduces the damage done by free radicals to the blood vessels and lowers inflammation.
 They help in the free flow of blood.
 It works with B vitamins to maintain normal heart rate.
+Being rich in magnesium which is associated with reduced mortality from cardiovascular disease especially for women (2).
+Mung beans have hypocholesterolemic activity mediated by enhancing bile acid excretion from the body (3).

 3. Excellent source of Protein for Vegetarians :

-As Moong is low in fat and high in protein and fibre, eating moong beans will keep you fuller for a longer time and prevent you from binge eating.
+As Moong is low in fat and high in protein and fibre, eating mung beans will keep you fuller for a longer time and prevent you from binge eating.
+A study suggests that mung bean proteins can improve glucose and lipid metabolism and prevent fat accumulation (4)

 5. Lowers Blood Pressure :

-Lentils and beans are Antioxidants which are known to reduce blood pressure.
+Lentils and beans are Antioxidants which are known to reduce blood pressure (5).
 Moong prevents oxidation of LDL, keeps the arteries clear and improves blood circulation.
-Being rich in Potassium, it lessons the impact of sodium to reduce bllod pressure.
+Being rich in Potassium, it lessens the impact of sodium to reduce blood pressure.
 Eat fruits and vegetables which are a good source of potassium.

-Zinc helps in building immunity, is good for skin, great Antioxidant and involved in energy metabolism and hormone production including testosterone in males and female sex hormones involved in releasing of egg from the ovaries.
+Zinc helps in building immunity, is good for skin (6), great Antioxidant and involved in energy metabolism and hormone production including testosterone in males and female sex hormones involved in releasing of egg from the ovaries.

 Zinc is essential to treat night blindness.
-Zinc helps in the activity of an enzyme in our body that helps produce Vitamin A , which is useful in treating night blindness.
+Zinc helps in the activity of an enzyme in our body that helps produce Vitamin A, which is useful in treating night blindness (7).

 8. High Fiber :